DavidHuynh04/CS151-PlayStation-Network-Account-Model/README.md

 - So yeah I do run into multiple problems during the implementation of all the previously mentioned items like the fact that we still haven't able to get friend invitation working due to the fact that I will require me to change the implement of the friend list completely and needed to put it as an element of Account. plus the fact so far our API don't really have a friendlist in mind so a creation of friendlist would required an update of the Initializing code of the API.
 These are the problems that haven't been solved.

 - There are multiple features that have been cut due to time constraints like Friendlist or the saving data feature.
+There is also a bugged on the search feature where if you search a game twice it would break(No solution have been found)

 • State the problem/issue to resolve